All About TOPIK Test 2023

 The cost depends on the level you sign up for and the country you choose to do it.

-The registration price is KRW 40,000 for TOPIK I (levels 1-2) and KRW 55,000 for TOPIK II (levels 3-6) in South Korea.
+In South Korea, the registration price is KRW 40,000 for TOPIK I (levels 1-2) and KRW 55,000 for TOPIK II (levels 3-6).

-In the USA, the fee is $20 to $30.
-In comparison, it ranges between ₹ 800 to 1000 in India.
+The fee is $20 to $30 in the USA, whereas it ranges between ₹ $1,000 and $1300 in India.

 Test result announcements

-You can check your test result on the TOPIK website.
+You can check your test results on the TOPIK website.
 They also send score reports to all candidates, irrespective of success and failure.
 You can also print the scores within a 2-year valid period.

 You need to input the test number, application number, and birth date to know your precise scores.